 The MPH program is a practice-based one that prepares its graduates for leading positions in public and private health organizations.
-The other degrees are more academic intended to develop candidates for academic research and teaching positions.
-While BPH programs prepare the graduates to operate at the directorial roles of their field, students who are more interested in academics and research-focused parts should prioritize a master of public health.
+The other degrees are more academic and intended to develop candidates for academic research and teaching positions.
+While BPH programs prepare the graduates to operate in the directorial roles of their field, students who are more interested in academics and research-focused parts should prioritize a master of public health.

 An MPH in public health will enhance your professional skills.
 This program is focused heavily on the research area of public health.
 Still, it will also aid you in becoming active as an individual practitioner by developing your understanding of public health.

 Typically, MPH digs deeper into the research area.
 With an MPH, you will be able to specialize in the course you are interested in.
 Coursework for the MPH program will feature details of injury prevention and disease, public relations, and the health informatics side of public health.
 The courses might also include public health communication, community health education, research theory, and research theory.